maxim-danilov/maxim-danilov.github.io/_posts/2018-07-16-make-linux-terminal-great-again.markdown

 date: 2018-07-16 12:49:10 +0300
 ---

 The terminal is part of every software developer’s life.
-The terminal carry out routine tasks.
+The terminal carries out routine tasks.
 Most Linux programs have only console interface.
-If you have a good terminal you can forget about boring graphical interface. :)
+If you have a good terminal you can forget about a boring graphical interface. :)

 ![image-title-here](/assets/img/0010_c.png){:class="img-responsive"}

-However the default terminal is like an old typewriter.
+However, the default terminal is like an old typewriter.
 It doesn't have autosuggestions, autocorrect, highlighting.
 Let's fix it.

 ## Install Terminator
 Well, to start with we are going to update your terminal emulator.
 We will use Terminator instead of gnome-terminal.
 Terminator has appearance settings, hotkeys, text search, arrange terminals in a grid.